pranavgudagi/eco-loop-building-agents/README.md

 **Retry-with-fallback.** The Groq client wraps every call in exponential-backoff retry (3 attempts) and falls back to holding last-known-good setpoints on total failure.
 In the reference run, zero agent errors occurred across 216 LLM calls.

 **Two-run comparison.** Baseline and AI runs use identical IDF, weather, occupancy, and simulation timesteps — the only variable is whether the agent is registered on the callback.
 This isolates the AI's contribution.

-## Known limitations

-- **Reference building sized for Chicago.** DOE small office HVAC is sized for Chicago winters.
-Absolute energy numbers are higher than a real Bangalore small office; delta vs baseline is still a valid comparison because both runs use identical HVAC sizing.
-- **Injected synthetic occupancy schedule.** The reference IDF had near-zero occupancy in its default schedule; `scripts/prepare_idf.py` overrides with a realistic 90% office-hours weekday pattern.
-- **Single global cooling setpoint.** The current small-office HVAC configuration exposes one cooling schedule for the whole building.
-Per-zone control is future work.
-- **Llama 3.1 8B occasionally emits inconsistent reasoning.** Mitigated with numbered rules and clamping; a larger model would give better zero-shot reasoning at higher latency.
-- **7-day evaluation horizon.** Longer horizons would strengthen the reliability claim.

 ## Deliverables mapping